Submitted by on

 Training ProvidersProvide CMMC and cybersecurity training and education programs for individuals and organizations.

-Industry Associations and ForumsProvide networking and education opportunities for the community.
+Industry Associations and ForumsProvide networking and education opportunities for the CMMC community.

 Research and Development InstitutionsConduct research, develop solutions, and help improve the CMMC framework.

-The scope of the Cyber AB encompasses a wide range of activities that collectively work towards enhancing the cybersecurity posture of the DIB contractors and suppliers by supporting and enforcing CMMC compliance.
+The scope of the Cyber AB encompasses a wide range of activities that collectively work to enhance the cybersecurity posture of DIB contractors and suppliers by supporting and enforcing CMMC compliance.
 The key responsibilities of the Cyber AB are the following.

 Continuous learning and development activities

-Provide a range of educational resources, including guidelines, best practices, and updates on the CMMC model to help organizations and professionals stay abreast of evolving cybersecurity trends and threats and adapt their strategies accordingly.
-Also, develop and provide training for assessors and other professionals involved in the CMMC process, including creating curriculum, certification exams, and continuous educational programs.
+The Cyber AB provides a range of educational resources, including guidelines, best practices, and updates on the CMMC model to help organizations and professionals stay abreast of evolving cybersecurity threats and adapt their strategies accordingly.
+Also, it develops and provides training for assessors and other professionals involved in the CMMC process, including creating curriculum, certification exams, and continuous educational programs.

 CMMC framework implementation

-Development and maintenance of the certification standards for the CMMC framework
+Development and maintenance of certification standards for the CMMC framework

 Maintenance of the integrity of the CMMC ecosystem

-Enforce the rules and regulations, resolve disputes, and handle any failures to follow the guidelines set by the CMMC framework.
+The Cyber AB enforces the rules and regulations, resolves disputes, and addresses failures to follow the guidelines that have been set by the CMMC framework.

 Management of the Cyber AB Marketplace